crellian/Schoomatic/README.md

 # Schoomatic

-Welcome to Schoomatic - a simulator tailored for robot visual navigation research.
+Welcome to Schoomatic - a simulator tailored for robot navigation research.
 Dive into the codebases to explore various tools and resources designed to accelerate your work in this exciting field.

 <p align='center'>
     <img src="/Schoomatic/schoomatic.png" alt="drawing" width="400"/>